Once you’re in Copenhagen, embrace the paperwork. The sooner you have everything sorted, the easier life gets.

 Before you start, you need:

-You will be emailed within a month of your application to come in and get it processed.
-You will need to bring a scanned copy/or photo of the following
+When you go to International House, you will need to bring a scanned copy/or photo of the following

 In some cases also:

 CPR numbers are handled by your local municipality or borgerservice.

 Don’t be surprised if the numbers don’t seem to go up as you’d expect while you are waiting - people are often referred to multiple administrations while they are there and get fast-tracked into different queues.